-32 According to Allen (1994, p.
-53), Asa Candler used to encourage subtly spreading the idea that Coca-Cola contained cocaine.
+^{32.} According to Allen (1994: 53), Asa Candler used to encourage subtly spreading the idea that Coca-Cola contained cocaine.

-33 For example, it is not implausible that Candler's resistance to removing cocaine from the drink was in part indicative of his belief that doing so would no longer allow Coca-Cola to "hook" its customers.
-Furthermore, after winning an extended legal battle (1898-1902) to have Coca-Cola not taxed as a proprietary medicine, Company executives would be especially hesitant to establish what could amount to providing evidence of Coca-Cola attributes associated with medicines.
+^{33.} For example, it is not implausible that Candler's resistance to removing cocaine from the drink was in part indicative of his belief that doing so would no longer allow Coca-Cola to "hook" its customers.
+Furthermore, after winning an extended legal battle (1898-1902) to have Coca-Cola not taxed as a proprietary medicine, company executives would be especially hesitant to establish what could amount to providing evidence of Coca-Cola attributes associated with medicines.

-Another soldier wrote: "[O]ne real bottle of Coca-Cola, the first one I have seen here.
+^{34.} Another soldier wrote: "[O]ne real bottle of Coca-Cola, the first one I have seen here.
 It was pulled out from under the shirt of a pilot. [...]
 He caressed it, his eyes rolled over it, he smacked his lips at the prospect of tasting it.
 I offered him one dollar for half of it, then two, then three, and five dollars."
+See Eisenhower's (1951) testimony at the House of Representatives.

-goodwill) backlash by reneging on the pledge;

-evidence of "renegotiations"-the Company's efforts to mitigate the goodwill costs by explaining the necessity of breaking the contract.
+- Evidence that the company perceived itself as vulnerable to costly (in terms of goodwill) backlash by reneging on the pledge. - Evidence of "renegotiations"-the company's efforts to mitigate the goodwill costs by explaining the necessity of breaking the contract.